 The surname Peil was first found in Yorkshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Peil family
+Early History of the Peil family

 This web page shows only a small excerpt of our Peil research.
 Another 103 words (7 lines of text) covering the years 1556, 1598 and are included under the topic Early Peil History in all our PDF Extended History products and printed products wherever possible.